MattMiles/hangman/README.md

 ## Setting up the dictionary file

-These instructions will guide you on setting up the program to run on your system.
-Compile the program before you begin.

 This program requires a text file of words to be used for gameplay.
 This file must be a simple string of words separated by newline characters, as such:

 ```